-In 1960, Wally Whetham reopened what had been known as "Mary’s Tavern" as "the Black Nite" to celebrate its gay customers.
+In 1960, Wally Whetham reopened what had been known as "Mary’s Tavern" (and before that the "Old Mill Inn") as "the Black Nite" to celebrate its gay customers.
 Patrons remember a more protective police presence than at other bars.

-The Black Nite relaunched as Bourbon Beat from 1963 to 1966, when the building was torn down for the extension of St. Paul Avenue.
+The Black Nite brawl haunted the property for months, affecting the bar’s business and reputation, and Whetham was urged by the Common Council to change the business name in order to keep his liquor license.
+The Black Nite relaunched as Bourbon Beat from late in 1961 to 1966, when the building was torn down for the extension of St. Paul Avenue.
 (The same owner also later opened Captain's Cabin gay bar, which closed amid a scandal.)

 (A book, "LGBT Milwaukee" by Michail Takach, seeks to make the story of LGBT Milwaukee accessible, visible, and portable for future generations--before it is too late.
 The Black Nite is one of many early LGBT landmarks documented in the book.)

-Web site contents, design and arrangement by Don Schwamb.
+Web site concept, design, arrangement and overall content by Don Schwamb.